sksamuel/centurion/README.md

 #### Keep Alive Actor

-The keep alive actor will broadcast a heartbeat at user defined intervals since the last message was received.
+The keep alive actor will send a heartbeat after a user defined duration has passed without another message being received.
+Each time a message is received then the heartbeat countdown is reset.
+This actor is analogous to the keep-alive pings you would see in a TCP connection.

 #### Pausable Actor